jmh3434/java-precourse/Precourse Java.md

 The creator defines the name of the api, what the api does, the arguments it will take in, and the output it will spit out.

--   payBill
+-   `payBill`
--   what it does
+-   What does it do?
--   input (accountId, amount, receiver)
+-   Input (accountId, amount, receiver)
--   output (balance)
+-   Output (balance)

 ### An APIs Real Use

 The internet has infomation and packets flying all over the place between systems.
-If you think about it, without structure, this would just be chaos and madness.
+If you think about it, without structure, this would just be chaos and madness!

 An API forces developers to create a plan for what they want their system to do, and encode those behaviors into APIs that will be exposed to clients.